xonixx/xonixx.github.io/revamp_define.md

 @goal released
   echo "Releasing version $VERSION..."
 ```

+Why did we want it to change and how?

 ### Reason #1

 After adding [parameterized goals](parameterized_goals.md) feature it appeared that `@define` didn't always play well with the new feature.
-Notably, when you [defined a variable](https://github.com/xonixx/fhtagn/blob/f36d84f9593ed93b7f3b4704dbcd1daaa4c81992/Makesurefile#L5) there was no way to reference it in a parameterized goal argument, so you [needed copy-paste](https://github.com/xonixx/fhtagn/blob/f36d84f9593ed93b7f3b4704dbcd1daaa4c81992/Makesurefile#L70).
+Notably, when you [defined a variable](https://github.com/xonixx/fhtagn/blob/f36d84f9593ed93b7f3b4704dbcd1daaa4c81992/Makesurefile#L5) there was no way to reference it in a parameterized goal argument, so you [needed copy-paste](https://github.com/xonixx/fhtagn/blob/f36d84f9593ed93b7f3b4704dbcd1daaa4c81992/Makesurefile#L70-L71).
 We needed this instead:

 ```shell
 @define GOAWK_VERSION '1.24.0'